-What To Expect From CNA Training Online
+What To Expect From CNA Programs Online

-One of the key differences with CNA training as opposed to many other certifications or degrees is that it is often gauged by clock hours as opposed to credits or credit hours.
+One of the key differences with CNA course work as opposed to many other certifications or degrees is that it is often gauged by clock hours as opposed to credits or credit hours.
 You can see state requirements for hours here.
 Students are expected to log a certain number of hours, particularly when it comes to hands-on training, to pass their online CNA classes.
 Beyond that, getting a CNA certification online isn’t terribly dissimilar to a standard CNA program.
 Classes cover typical items that CNAs are expected to know once they’re on the job.
 This can include skills such as:

 - Taking vital signs

 - Medical and surgical asepsis